canada-ca/digital-playbook-guide-numerique/docs/en/views.md

 ### Helper functions

+The following are three of the more commonly used helper functions.
+For the rest of the functions, see [&#95;includes/functions](https://github.com/canada-ca/digital-playbook-guide-numerique/tree/master/_includes/functions) (each function has usage instructions in the comments at the beginning of the file).

 #### filtered-standard-guideline-content.html

 - **Overview:** Outputs filtered and ordered content from the dataset according to the specified tags